jakubwro/NumberTheoreticTransforms.jl/README.md

 This package provides implementations of general Number Theoretic Transform and Fermat Number Transform which is a special case of NTT.
-The last one is computed with a FFT-like radix-2 DIT algorithm, although the goal of this package is not beating FFT with performance but rather accuracy in solving inverse problems like [deconvolution](https://github.com/JuliaDSP/Deconvolution.jl).
+The latter is computed with a FFT-like radix-2 DIT algorithm, although the goal of this package is not to outperform FFT but rather yield more accurate results solving inverse problems like [deconvolution](https://github.com/JuliaDSP/Deconvolution.jl).

 ## Installation